-UDOT identified, mapped, and delineated wetlands and other aquatic resources in the evaluation area using the Corps of Engineers Wetlands Delineation Manual (USACE 1987), the Regional Supplement to the Corps of Engineers Wetland Delineation Manual: Arid West Region (Version 2.0) (USACE 2008), A Field Guide to the Identification of the Ordinary High Water Mark (OHWM) in the Arid West Region of the Western United States: A Delineation Manual (Lichvar and McColley 2008), and the Updated Datasheet for the Identification of the Ordinary High Water Mark (OHWM) in the Arid West Region of the Western United States (Curtis and Lichvar 2010).
+UDOT identified, mapped, and delineated wetlands and other aquatic resources in the evaluation area using the Corps of Engineers Wetlands Delineation Manual (USACE 1987), the Regional Supplement to the Corps of Engineers Wetland Delineation Manual: Arid West Region (Version 2.0) (USACE 2008), A Field Guide to the Identification of the Ordinary High Water Mark (OHWM) in the Arid West Region of the Western United States: A Delineation Manual (Lichvar and McColley 2008), and the Updated Datasheet for the Identification of the Ordinary High Water Mark (OHWM) in the Arid West Region of the Vestern United States (Curtis and Lichvar 2010).
 Aquatic resource boundaries were mapped through a combination of global positioning system (GPS)-based field mapping (using ArcGIS Field Maps software and a tablet) and desktop digitization referencing aerial images.
-These data were also used to calculate the area, lengths, and widths of aquatic resources in the evaluation area (see the Aquatic Resources Delineation Report [UDOT 2023d]).
-This report is provided as Appendix 3M of this EIS.
+These data were also used to calculate the area, lengths, and widths of aquatic resources in the evaluation area (see Appendix 3M, Aquatic Resources Delineation Report [UDOT 2024b).